roy-yuchenhe/roy-yuchenhe.github.io/_projects/3_project.md

 ## Tomographic Reconstruction

-*Tomographic reconstruction aims at recovering the .*
+*Tomographic reconstruction aims at recovering the internal structure of an object from a collection of projected measurements taken at different angles.
+The problem is inherently ill-posed.
+We develop variational and deep learning models that incorporate prior knowledge of the underlying structure to achieve high-quality reconstruction from limited and possibly dynamical data.*

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">